Introduction to EBP

 There are other dmtcp_launch and dmtcp_coordinator options that control other checkpointing parameters.
 See DMTCP documentation for more info.

 EBP supports output spooler classes named A through Z, 0 through 9 as well as DEFAULT or CONSOLE such that SYSOUT DD assignments and MSGCLASS designations can define the corresponding output datasets (hold) be held in the output spool for later retrieval, (lpr) designate automatic printing to defined printers, (log) redirect to Java log4j logging systems, (cat) sent to arbitrary spool programs, (none) or discarded entirely.
 Define the output classes through the EBP Configuration service with the following values:

 |All others||hold||Same as DEFAULT|

 Set additional parameters to lpr or define new spooling programs by setting its output class descriptors to a command name optional parameters, including redirection parameters.
-For example, output class L is changed to send to a remote printer and output class S is defined to append all output to a file with this configuration:
+For example, the following configuration will configure

 output.L=lpr -P node22/printer44 -C EBP -T Job-Output

 EBP integrates with the supporting J2EE Application Server or Servlet Container to provide three layers of security:

 - Transport Level Security - ensuring data between EBP and the clients is secure

 - Authentication - validating who can use EBP